-Mindfulness is the practice of paying careful attention to what is happening in the present moment, whether it be a sight, a sound, a taste, a smell, a sensation in the body, or mental activity (the latter includes emotions and thoughts).
+Mindfulness is the practice of paying attention to our present moment experience, whether it be a sight, a sound, a taste, a smell, a sensation in the body, or mental activity (the latter includes emotions and thoughts).
 Practice it for a few moments or for a few minutes—lying on your bed, sitting in a doctor's office or on a park bench, standing in line.
 Anywhere.

 What's the difference between meditation and mindfulness?

-1. Meditative practices are found in most religious and spiritual traditions.
+1. Meditative practices are found in almost all religious and spiritual traditions.
 The Buddha didn't invent meditation.
 He did, however, devise the practice of mindful awareness—what we call mindfulness.

 2. Mindfulness can be practiced inside or outside of formal meditation.
 Meditation is a technique for practicing mindfulness in a structured setting; it can improve your mindfulness skills outside of meditation.